Phi Andromedae

+Nomenclature

+Phi Andromedae (Latinized from φ Andromedae, abbreviated φ And) is the star's Bayer designation.

+In Chinese astronomy, φ Andromedae forms the single-star asterism Jūnnánmén (軍南門 or 军南门, "Southern Military Gate").
+R. H. Allen's Star Names refers to this asterism as Keun Nan Mun, "the Camp's South Gate", and includes χ Andromedae in it, but in Chinese sources χ Andromedae is a member of the Tian Dajiangjun (Heaven's Great General) asterism.
+Another identification of Jūnnánmén is α Trianguli.

+The IAU Working Group on Star Names approved the name Junnanmen for Phi Andromedae A on 25 August 2025 and it is now so entered in the IAU Catalog of Star Names.

 Components

 The 4.46 magnitude primary component is a Be star with a stellar classification of B7 Ve, indicating that it is a B-type main sequence star that shows prominent emission lines of hydrogen in its spectrum.
 These emission lines come from a flattened decretion disk of hot gas that is orbiting the host star.
 The star is rotating rapidly with a projected rotational velocity of 75 km/s.
 The pole of the star is inclined around 20° to the line of sight from the Earth.

 The 6.06 magnitude companion star is a B-type main sequence star with a classification of B9 V. On average the two stars are separated by about 0.6 arcseconds and have an orbital period of roughly 554 years.
 Based upon their orbital elements, the system has a combined mass of around 6.5±2.8 times the mass of the Sun.